Demonising Justin Gatlin

 Cornel Borbély was investigating whether FIFA should pursue charges against Vitaly Mutko for his alleged involvement in Russian State doping, prior to his removal as Chairman of FIFA’s Ethics Committee, reports The Guardian.
 Three senior figures on FIFA judicial bodies have been removed from their posts after raising questions regarding Mutko’s roles within football.

-Mutko was directly implicated in the Independent Person Reports produced for the World Anti-Doping Agency (WADA) by Richard McLaren as covering up the positive test of a Russian footballer whilst he was Russia’s Minister of Sport.
+Mutko was directly implicated in the Independent Person Reports produced for the World Anti-Doping Agency (WADA) by Richard McLaren as covering up the positive test of a footballer whilst he was Russia’s Minister of Sport.
 He was banned from any involvement in future editions of the Olympic Games by the International Olympic Committee (IOC) last week, which accepted evidence that he was involved in State doping of athletes.
 “The IOC Executive Board today has made its position with regard to the responsibility of Mr. Mutko very clear”, said IOC President Thomas Bach at a press conference.

 FIFA has yet to take any action against Mutko regarding McLaren’s evidence of his involvement in State doping.
 In November, FIFA confirmed it is still investigating allegations of doping within Russian football.
 It could not confirm if it is still investigating allegations that a separate sample-swapping system was in operation within Russian football.